 Key elements of a Common Adventure Trip

 - Common Adventure trips are not guided trips.
 There is not necessarily a designated “leader” or “guide” who makes all the decisions for the group.
 Rather, leadership can be fluid and group decisions can be made democratically.

 - Every member of a Common Adventure group has responsibilities and contributes to the trip, whether by helping with trip planning, buying food, loading vehicles or cleaning up after it’s over.
 No one goes for a free ride.

 - There are no guide fees.
 No group money goes to pay any one person among the group, nor does any money go to any outside individual or sponsoring institution or club.
 The cost of the trip (if any) is shared.

 - Common adventure groups strive for fairness, free and open discussion, and an equitable sharing of responsibilities.

 Organizing an NSPN Common Adventure Trip

 - Posting of Trip.
-The NSPN member that develops a trip idea will post on the NSPN trips forum.
+The NSPN member who develops a trip idea will post on the NSPN trips forum.
 He or she may also post it to the NSPN calendar.

 - Trip Initiator.
 The person who posts the event is known in Common Adventure vernacular as the “trip initiator.”
 This individual is not necessarily the trip leader since leadership on a Common Adventure can be a fluid affair, involving participation from all members of the group.

 - Sign-ups.
 Once the trip is posted, people who are interested in the trip can sign-up by contacting the trip initiator by following the instructions on the posting.